elizabethlundberg/BlackBox/README.md

 ## Getting Started

-Either clone the repo and open index.html, or follow the link at (link).
+Either clone the repo and open index.html, or just go to [my Surge link](https://blackboxgame.surge.sh).
 There are no prerequisites.
 Click on "TUTORIAL" for gameplay instructions.

 ## Usage